small-logo

 senior photo current photo

 I retired in January 2007 and that October, I went into the Peace Corps.
 They sent me to Macedonia.
 Pop Quiz: Where is Macedonia?
 Answer: It was part of Yugoslavia and is on the northern border of Greece.
-After an intense 3-month training program, during which I learned to speak Macedonian, I started a 2-year assignment to work with the Macedonia Habitat For Humanity.
+After an intense 3-month training program, during which I learned to speak Macedonian, I started a 2-year assignment to help the Macedonian Habitat for Humanity.
 That was a great assignment.
 It was a super bunch of people and a great organization to be helping.
 I worked with teams of volunteers from the US and Europe who were coming to Macedonia to build houses.
 During the summer of 2008, we had about 100 volunteers come to Macedonia.
 I helped with their travel, their adjustment to Macedonia, taught them a little about the history of the Balkans, and tried to show them all the good food and beer.
 Macedonia is a very interesting country and the people are fantastic.
 Go there someday.